 But please come back sometime if your explorations take you off somewhere.

-Below are various boxes containing the latest great articles which are also copied to various other sections for permanent retrieval.
+On this homepage you will find various boxes containing the latest great articles which are also copied to various other sections for permanent retrieval.

 The website content is gradually being updated and re-built, page by page, one article at a time, starting with the oldest versions first, on an almost daily basis so you can re-live the creation of this website from it's earliest form.
 With each article being lovingly re-mastered to include relevant photos and detailed issue date and relevant information.

-Furthermore the website now contains great features to allow you to discover content ideal to your needs in a variety of interesting ways.
+As a result the website now contains great features to allow you to discover content ideal to your needs in a variety of interesting ways.